Flowcut Switching: High-Performance Adaptive Routing with In-Order Delivery Guarantees: Conclusions

 \section{Conclusions}

-In this paper we presented flowcut switching, a simple and easy-to-implement mechanism to achieve good routing performance while guaranteeing in-order delivery of all packets.
-We show that flowcut switching, unlike other state-of-the-art solutions like flowlet switching, requires minimal tuning and is more tolerant to parameter selection, independently of the workload, network configuration, congestion, and failures.
-Most importantly, flowcut switching can guarantee in-order delivery of packets.
+In this paper we presented Flowcut switching, a simple and easy-to-implement mechanism to achieve good routing performance while guaranteeing in-order delivery of all packets.
+We show that Flowcut switching, unlike other state-of-the-art solutions like Flowlet switching, requires minimal tuning and is more tolerant to parameter selection, independently of the workload, network configuration, congestion, and failures.
+Most importantly, Flowcut switching can guarantee in-order delivery of packets.
 This is important for several protocols like RoCE, where packets are not handled efficiently if out-of-order.
 We remark that even a few out-of-order packets can cause problems to such protocols, if there is a large distance between their sequence numbers.
-We propose two possible implementations for flowcut switching, one requiring switch support while another requiring only NIC changes.
-In our testing using fat tree and dragonfly topologies, flowcut switching consistently outperforms ECMP, by achieving 1.5x lower FCTs under normal conditions and by 5x when simulating link failures.
-Moreover, flowcut switching also consistently outperforms a conservative version of flowlet switching in all scenarios, as well as packet spraying in link failures scenarios.
+We propose three possible implementations for Flowcut switching, two requiring switch support (on all switches or only ingress switches) while another requiring only NIC changes.
+In our testing using fat tree and dragonfly topologies, Flowcut switching consistently outperforms ECMP, by achieving 1.5x lower FCTs under normal conditions and by 5x when simulating link failures.
+Moreover, Flowcut switching also consistently outperforms a conservative version of Flowlet switching in all scenarios, as well as packet spraying in link failures scenarios.